Fred Dinenage: Career

 Dinenage has appeared as presenter of many British television programmes (many of them produced by Southern Television, and its successors TVS and Meridian Broadcasting), such as Tell The Truth, How and its successor How 2, as well as the BBC quiz show Pass The Buck and Gambit (produced by Anglia).

 News anchor

 Dinenage began his career at Southern Television in 1964, as a presenter on Three Go Round, a part-networked children's programme, alongside actress Diane Keen and future television producer Britt Allcroft.

-He later moved onto the station's local news magazine programme, Day By Day, as a reporter and presenter.
-In later years, he concentrated on sports coverage, hosting the programme's weekly South Sport feature.

 Dinenage transferred from Southern to TVS in January 1982, chiefly as a sports presenter and reporter, working on Coast to Coast, Sportshow and The Saturday Match.
-The following year, he took over from Khalid Aziz as the main anchor for the South edition of Coast to Coast, co-presenting alongside Christopher Peacock, Fern Britton, Debbie Thrower and Mai Davies.

-After TVS lost its franchise, Dinenage was retained by Meridian as anchor for the South edition of Meridian Tonight and other non-news regional programmes.
-His co-anchors included Debbie Thrower, Natasha Kaplinsky, Jane Wyatt, and (from 2009) Sangeeta Bhabra, with whom he presented pan-regional editions of the show.

 In October 2021, it was announced that Dinenage would step down from ITV, after 38 years as a news anchor in the south of England.
 His final edition of ITV News Meridian aired on 16 December 2021.